mickecamino/8052AH-SBC/KiCad-schematics/README.md

-# DO NOT USE""
+# 8052AH-SBC
-This schematic is old, it will be updated to KiCad 9.x shortly.
+This is a 8052AH Single Board Computer designed by Datafant (Sweden) in the 1980's.

+Scheamtic created with kicad 9.02